 15. Adjust your strategy as you grow

 Keep tabs on what works in your networking game, just like you do with your marketing stats.
-Some approaches will be a better fit for you than others, depending on your team makeup, industry, and what you're trying to achieve.
+Some approaches will be a better fit for you than others, depending on your business team makeup, industry, and what you're trying to achieve.
 Maybe you're crushing it at local Chamber of Commerce meetups but LinkedIn posts aren't getting much traction.
 Or perhaps your team rocks virtual networking events but finds in-person conferences overwhelming.

 Whether you choose to hit up industry events, jump into Twitter conversations, host lunch-and-learns, or work your magic on social media to connect with Gen Z, pay attention to what gets results.
 Did that coffee chat with a potential client lead to a referral?
 Did your latest industry webinar bring in quality connections?
 Track these wins, and most importantly, don't ghost the people you meet - a quick follow-up message or occasional check-in can go a long way.